Portugal investigates mass gathering of football fans amid pandemic

-LISBON, May 12 (Reuters) - Portugal’s government on Wednesday requested the opening of an investigation after a mass gathering of thousands of Sporting fans celebrating their club being crowned Portuguese champions got out of hand.
+LISBON (Reuters) -Portugal’s government said on Wednesday it was investigating how a mass gathering of thousands of Sporting fans celebrating their club being crowned Portuguese champions got out of hand.

 On Tuesday evening, thousands of elated soccer fans spread across Lisbon, including in the city’s main square, Marques do Pombal, to celebrate their club winning the title for first time in nearly two decades.